copdips/copdips.github.io/_posts/2019/2019-06-19-git-cheat-sheet.md

 git reset --hard HEAD~
 ```

-We can recover the commit disarded by --hard with the git cherry-pick [commit number] if we displayed or saved it before.
-Whatever you can also use git reflog to get the commit number too.
+We can recover the commit discarded by `--hard` with the `git cherry-pick [commit number]` if we displayed or saved it before.
+Whatever you can also use `git reflog` to get the commit number too.
 {: .notice--info}

 ### Unstage from staging area